UA-141369524-4

 Grains

-Whole grains are anti inflammatory foods and good sources of B-vitamins that we need daily, and that work together for our complex bodies to function.
+Whole grains are anti inflammatory grocery foods and good sources of B-vitamins that we need daily, and that work together for our complex bodies to function.

 Whole grains keep the bran (fiber), germ (vitamins such as B and E), and starchy endosperm.
 Look for minimally processed and “whole” in packaged ingredients.